By Bob Difley

 The result is not pleasant, and it could cost a bundle to rebuild a rotted-out floor.
 So make it a point periodically — every four or six months — at your city water connection, to look into those dark holes under the cabinets and behind drawers, and around your shower, sink and water pump fittings.

 Use a bright flashlight and feel around.
-If you see or feel dampness, locate the source of the leak and have it taken care of immediately — including having an expert check for rot.
+If you see or feel dampness, locate the source of the leak and have it taken care of immediately — and have an expert check for rot.